Patrol - Dispatch - InvestigationsSHERIFF'S OFFICE

 If you have read and understand the conditions for this report and wish to file a Citizen Report of Property Crime, Click below. (you may type on the form and then print it out, if you wish.)
 Download our Citizen Report of Property Crime *Note* The Citizen Report of Property Crime MUST be signed and mailed or delivered to our Records Office.
 The report is not valid without a signature.
 Please read the directions and qualifications for this report prior to downloading and submitting it to our Office.

-Field Services of the Canyon County Sheriff’s Office is under the administration of Captain Mike Armstrong.
-The Field Services Section includes Patrol, Criminal Investigations, Communications (Dispatch), Marine Patrol, Records and Driver’s License.
+The Field Services Division of the Canyon County Sheriff’s Office is under the administration of Captain Chuck Gentry.
+Field Services includes Patrol, Criminal Investigations, Communications (Dispatch), Marine Patrol, Crime Lab, Task Forces, and SWAT.

-Lieutenant Chuck Gentry holds a Supervisor and Advanced Certificate from POST and is a graduate of the Northwestern University School of Police Staff and Command College.
-Lt.
-Gentry has served with the Canyon County Sheriff’s Office since 1999.
+Captain Chuck Gentry holds a Supervisor and Advanced Certificate from POST and is a graduate of the Northwestern University School of Police Staff and Command College.
+Captain Gentry has served with the Canyon County Sheriff’s Office since 1999.

-The Patrol Section is the most visible section of the Canyon County Sheriff’s Office.
+The Patrol Division is the most visible section of the Canyon County Sheriff’s Office.
 Canyon County is 602 square miles of land.
-Patrol is managed by Lieutenant Brian Crawforth and Lieutenant Ray Talbot.
+Patrol is managed by Captain Chuck Gentry, Lieutenant Brian Crawforth, and Lieutenant Chad Harrold.

 Lieutenant Brian Crawforth holds a Supervisor and Advanced Certificate from POST.
 Lieutenant Crawforth has served with the Canyon County Sheriff’s Office since 2002.